Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 So thank you very much to David.

-And I would also like to thank another Dave.
+And I would also love to thank

 Oh, is it me this time?